esphome/esphome-docs/components/datetime/index.rst

   Set to ``""`` to remove the default entity category.
 - **time_id** (**Required**, :ref:`config-id`): The ID of the time entity.
 Automatically set to the ID of a time component if only a single one is defined.
 - If Webserver enabled and version 3 is selected, All other options from Webserver Component..
-See :ref:`Webserver Entity Sorting <config-webserver-version-3-options>`.
+See :ref:`Webserver Version 3 <config-webserver-version-3-options>`.

 MQTT Options: